-Affem Kabyé, located north of the town of Tchamba, in the Centrale region of Togo and approximately 8 kms from the Benin border, is a large village of roughly 4,000 inhabitants.
+Affem Kabyé, located north of the town of Tchamba, in the Centrale region of Togo and approximately 8 km from the Benin border, is a large village of roughly 4,000 inhabitants.
 Most are subsistence farmers cultivating mainly maize, yams, and soy, and some garden vegetables such as onions, tomatoes, and various leafy greens.
-Food crop production seems to be sufficient to satisfy most households needs year-round, hence food insecurity is not a concern for most though a varied diet and particularly protein is lacking.
-The lack of access to regional markets inhibits farmers from producing excess yield for what could be important export crops and a source of much needed cash.
+Food crop production seems to be sufficient to satisfy most household’s needs year-round, hence food insecurity is not a concern for most though a varied diet and particularly protein is lacking.
+The lack of access to regional markets inhibits farmers from producing excess yield for what could be important export crops and a source of much-needed cash.

 The health clinic is serving a larger population than the official village of Affem Kabyé including the outlier villages and occasionally the frontier population between Togo and Benin.
 A clinic with a newly installed borehole well exists at around 5 km from Affem Kabyé.
 However, the inhabitants closest to this newly opened clinic prefer to frequent the Affem Kabyé clinic due to the familiarity of the staff.

 The open well was enclosed several years after opening and the standard metal water tower, polyethylene tank and hand pump system installed.
 However, the water system was never hooked up to the clinic.
 The well runs dry for roughly four months of the year requiring the staff, patients, and relatives of patients to haul water prior to treatment.
 The water is generally unpotable and requires bleach treatment.
 Female relatives of women giving birth are required to provide water during and post-birth, and, as women usually fetch water, all-female patients are typically asked to provide water for themselves and the clinic staff.